Ermuthu/Thesis-Project/README.md

 I went through some huge learning curves with all of these new technologies.
 Redux is awesome, however it can be quite confusing at first.
 Especially using APIs with OAuth, and Spotify's specifically which requires users access tokens on every call.
 I tried out a few new NPM packages and cool ES6 tricks I came across during my research.

 ##### users can now search with youtube and spotify, and I made the playlist flow more functional.
 Users can now click on a playlist after it renders and they are then given items from that playlist.
 I am currently working on the next steps to get songs and artists etc from those playlists, and then the same with genres.
+### More improvements all spotify search methods are complete with ability to click through playlists, genres, artists and play the songs from each respective search method. aside from the artist, selecting an artist only allows you a link to that artists spotify profile, thats just how the spotify API works.
+Did a lot of refactoring with the store and middleware, and handling the users accesstoken in local storage now instead of having to pass it to the action creators every time they want to make a request.

 ### Installation instructions for any dependencies